Buzz (Fifteen album)

 Buzz is the third studio album by California punk band Fifteen.
 The album was released on CD, LP, and cassette by the now-defunct label Grass Records, in 1994.
 It was re-released on CD by Grass Records on August 27, 1996, then re-released again on CD by Plan-It-X Records on November 14, 2006.
-It is considered by many to be the best album by the band, including Brendan Kelly of The Lawrence Arms.
+It is considered by many, including Brendan Kelly of the Lawrence Arms, to be the band's best album.